 Other income and other expense relate primarily to foreign exchange gains and losses incurred by our foreign subsidiaries and branches.
-Certain of these entities have functional currencies other than the U.S. dollar, but in many cases hold U.S. dollar cash balances and have accounts receivable and accounts payable, including inter-company obligations, denominated in U.S. dollars.
+Certain of these entities have functional currencies other than the U.S. dollar but in many cases hold U.S. dollar cash balances and have accounts receivable and accounts payable, including inter-company obligations, denominated in U.S. dollars.
 As the U.S. dollar fluctuates in value against each subsidiary's functional currency, the subsidiary can incur a foreign exchange gain or loss, although the value of these amounts in our consolidated financial statements may not have changed materially.
-Items of this nature are considered non-cash in our calculation of Adjusted EBITDA and resulted in a net loss of approximately \$194,000 and a net gain of \$174,000 in the three months ended April 30, 2017 and 2016, respectively.
-These net losses in the fiscal 2018 period resulted primarily from the weakening of the Singaporean dollar versus the U.S. dollar.
-Other of our operations have a functional currency of the U.S. dollar but have assets and liabilities denominated in other currencies.
-The net foreign exchange gains and losses from these operations resulted in net gains of approximately \$33,000 and \$212,000 in the three months ended April 30, 2017 and 2016, respectively.
+Items of this nature are considered non-cash in our calculation of Adjusted EBITDA and resulted in a net loss of approximately \$167,000 and \$493,000 in the three months ended July 31, 2017 and 2016, respectively.
+The net losses incurred in the fiscal 2018 period resulted primarily from the strengthening of the Canadian and Singaporean dollar versus the U.S. dollar.
+Certain other of our entities have the U.S. dollar as their functional currency but have assets and liabilities denominated in other currencies.
+The net foreign exchange gains and losses from these operations resulted in and a net gain of approximately \$55,000 in the three months ended July 31, 2017 and a net loss of approximately \$198,000 in the three months ended July 31, 2016.